elastic/apm-pipeline-library/vars/README.md

 * title: The issue title.
 Mandatory
 * description: The issue description.
 Optional.
-* assign: A comma-separated list of GitHub handles to assign to the created issue.
+* assign: A comma-separated list (no spaces around the comma) to assign to the created issue.
 Optional.
-* milestone: Add this issue to a GitHub milestone.
+* milestone: The milestone name to add to the created issue.
 Optional
-* labels: Add a comma-separated list of labels to this issue.
+* labels: A comma-separated list (no spaces around the comma) of labels to add to this issue.
 Optional.
 * credentialsId: The credentials to access the repo (repo permissions).
 Optional.
 Default: 2a9602aa-ab9f-4e52-baf3-b71ca88469c7

+_NOTE_: Windows is not supported yet.

 ## githubCreatePullRequest
 Create a Pull Request in GitHub as long as the command runs in the git repo and